 Confident, Out-Going, Stubborn, Affectionate and Gentle

-These doggies have a very unique and distinctive appearance, mainly due to their Astrakhan-type coats and heavily coated muzzles.
+These dogs have a very unique and distinctive appearance, mainly due to their Astrakhan-type coats and heavily coated muzzles.
 They are a very lively breed and possess a lot of Terrier traits.
-For this reason, you will need to have a very securely fenced garden, where your doggies can happily run around, with no risk of escape!
+For this reason, you will need to have a very secure garden where your dogs can happily run around with no risk of escape.

 Fun Fact: Puppies are born with black coats, but as they grow it changes to a blue colour!

 The Kerry Blue Terriers are known for their confident and outgoing personalities.
-However, they are very stubborn, which makes them fairly difficult to train and probably not the best breed for first time owners.
-They need to be in a family who have experience dealing with similar breeds and need to know their place in the pack in order to stop them from becoming the 'alpha male'.
-They also need lots of socialisation and training from a very young age, in order to make sure they become well-rounded and happy doggies.
+However, they are very stubborn, which makes them fairly difficult to train and probably not the best breed for first-time owners.
+They need to be in a family who have experience dealing with similar breeds and need to know their place in the pack in order to stop them from becoming the alpha male.
+They also need lots of socialisation and training from a very young age, in order to make sure they become well-rounded and happy dogs.
 But for the right family, they make lovely pets!

-It's thought that the Kerry Blue Terrier first appeared in the late 1800's, as fighting dogs, but their origin is essentially unknown.
-However it is thought that Bedlington Terriers and the Irish Wolfhound may have been involved in their creation, and maybe even Irish and Soft Wheaten Terriers as well!
-There is also a theory that these doggies were taken over to Ireland during the Spanish Armada when their ships, which were badly damaged, washed up on Irish coasts.
-The legend says that these doggies were the only on-board survivors and killed all other native doggies that came across their path.
-However, it is more likely that they are a descendent of the 'Gadher', used for sheep herding in ancient times.
-By the 1900's, they had become very popular, participating at prestigious dog shows, including Crufts!
+It's thought that the Kerry Blue Terrier first appeared in the late 1800s as fighting dogs but their origin is essentially unknown.
+Some people believe that Bedlington Terriers and the Irish Wolfhound may have been involved in their creation, and maybe even Irish and Soft Wheaten Terriers too.
+There is also a theory that these dogs were taken over to Ireland during the Spanish Armada when their ships, which were badly damaged, washed up on Irish coasts.
+The legend says that these dogs were the only on-board survivors and killed all other native dogs that came across their path.
+However, it is more likely that they are a descendant of the Gadher, used for sheep herding in ancient times.
+By the 1900's they had become very popular, participating at prestigious dog shows, including Crufts!